-So, AI has fatal flaws if we think of it as modeling reality, because it cannot correctly model diversity, the understanding of qualities, and the prediction of behaviors based on qualities.
+Therefore, AI has fatal flaws if we think of it as modeling reality, because it cannot correctly model diversity, the understanding of qualities, and the prediction of behaviors based on qualities.
 However, AI is very powerful, if it is used to indoctrinate people to create a standardized human.
 The flaws of AI are relevant only if the reality is diverse.
-If diversity is destroyed by indoctrination, which will then produce a standardized human, then that standardized nut, bolt, or gear would be easily modeled by AI, thereby giving the AI system control over people’s lives.
+If diversity is destroyed by indoctrination, thereby producing a standardized human, then that standardized nut, bolt, or gear would be easily modeled by AI, giving the AI system control over people’s lives.

 How Tech Companies Push Social Standardization

-In the US, for example, AI is being done in Silicon Valley companies, and they have a premeditated idea about a standardized human.
-This human works for long hours, eats food by measuring calorific value divided into proteins, carbohydrates, proteins, and fats, is always polite toward other people, upholds gender equality, respects all races, religions, and countries, favors democracy and capitalism over other systems, believes in college education as the road to a successful and happy life, is prepared to take large amounts of debt in order to finance his education, house, and car, and invests most of their earnings through the stock market in other technology companies that advance this agenda.
+In the US, for example, AI is done in Silicon Valley companies, and they have a premeditated idea about a standardized human.
+This human works for long hours, eats food by calorific value divided into proteins, carbohydrates, proteins, and fats, is polite toward other people, upholds gender equality, respects other races, religions, and countries, favors democracy and capitalism over other systems, believes in college education as the road to a happy life, is prepared to take large debts in order to finance his education, house, and car, and invests most of their earning through the stock market in other technology companies that advance this agenda (preferably AI itself).

-With this premeditated idea of a standardized human, the Silicon Valley companies try to finance, promote, and advocate a certain norm of humanity to the rest of the world.
-As technology permeates the world, society gets more standardized, which gives the Silicon Valley companies the power to control and predict the better, and push for more standardization of education, culture, politics, economics, and social norms, which then further increases their power to push even more standardization.
-In short, by indoctrination, a standardized human is created, which gives AI the power to predict and control, which perpetuates the cycle of indoctrination, standardization, and increasing control repeats iteratively.
+With this premeditated idea of a standardized human, Silicon Valley companies finance, promote, and advocate a norm of humanity to the rest of the world.
+As technology permeates, society gets more standardized, which gives Silicon Valley companies the power to control and predict the better, and push for more standardization of education, culture, politics, economics, and social norms, which then further increases their power to push even more standardization.
+In short, by indoctrination, a standardized human is created, which gives AI the power to predict and control, which perpetuates the cycle of indoctrination, standardization, and increasing control.

-This is a journey in which one starts from a position of weakness but gains immense power through indoctrination.
-Paying people high salaries if they conform to this norm is part of that process—it is a reward system that works for you if you accept the definition of a standardized human and advance it.
-Thereby, technology direction is now deeply enmeshed with a social, economic, and political ideology, because those at the helm of these technology companies know that their future power rests on today’s indoctrination.
+This is a journey in which one starts from a position of weakness but gains immense power over time.
+Paying people high salaries if they conform to a predefined standardized norm is part of that process—it is a reward system that works for you if you accept the definition of a standardized human and advance it.
+Thereby, technology direction is now deeply enmeshed with a social, economic, political, cultural, and scientific ideology, because those at the helm of these technology companies know that their future power rests on today’s indoctrination.

 The Progress of Industrialization